Sofasa: History

-Three years later (1992), the Renault 4 is discontinued after producing 97,050 units between 1970 and 1992 (22 years) and Renault 9 is released in new versions Brio, Super and Max while Renault Clio is imported from France.
+Three years later, in 1992, the Renault 4 is discontinued after producing 97,050 units between 1970 and 1992 (22 years) and Renault 9 is released in new versions Brio, Super and Max while Renault Clio is imported from France.
 It also begins the assembly of Toyota Land Cruiser and Toyota Hilux.

 By 1993 the Renault range is updated including the 9, 21 Etoile (sedan, hatchback and Break) and Safrane imported from France.

 The Bavaria Group acquired 51% shares of the Company in 1994.
-In April, launched the Renault 19 and begun the systematic plans of the Company and the strengthening of commercial and customer service.
+In April, launched the Renault 19 and begun the systematic plans of the company and the strengthening of commercial and customer service.
 SOFASA starts exports to Ecuador of Toyota Land Cruiser and Hilux.

 In 1995 under a strategy to expand the range, SOFASA launched the Renault Twingo and creates a subsidiary in Venezuela, SOFAVEN, for commercial operations in that country.
 Additionally, imports Renault Laguna and presents two new versions of Renault 19.

 SOFASA commercially launched the Renault Clio in 1996 and introduces the Renault 9 Personnalité while starts Renault exports to Venezuela and Ecuador.

-Two years later the Company started imports of Renault Midliner commercial motor vehicles.
+Two years later the company started imports of Renault Midliner commercial motor vehicles.
 That same year, launched the Toyota Prado.
 Next year Renault 9 is discontinued and Megane is introduced.
 Renault Symbol and Clio II are introduced in 2001.
 The Renault Megane II was introduced in Colombia in 2003.

-With the sale of shares of Bavaria in 2003, the new shareholding structure of the Company was Renault 60%, Toyota 28% and Mitsui 12% but five years later Mitsui sold its stake in SOFASA to Renault and Toyota.
+With the sale of shares of Bavaria in 2003, the new shareholding structure of the company was Renault 60%, Toyota 28% and Mitsui 12% but five years later Mitsui sold its stake in SOFASA to Renault and Toyota.

-Later in 2005 SOFASA launches the Renault Logan.
+In 2005, SOFASA launches the Renault Logan.
 A year later Toyota begun the production of its vehicles Daihatsu and Hino in Envigado.
 In 2008, Renault purchased all the SOFASA's stake.
 That same, it was initiated the manufacturing of the Renault Sandero at Envigado factory while Koleos is imported from South Korea.